P-Developers/Encryptor/README.md

-# License of AES and RSA
+# License of AES and RSA and Hash , Adjuster

 MIT License